warm-milk-foam/forensics-notes/Chapter7.md

 Here is the guideline to how networking works:
 - Information is sent between computers through `packets`, which are smaller segments of data
 - These packets are encrypted and sent over from a `source` to a `destination`, as you will see in wireshark.
 The `source` and `destination` are unique IP addresses
+- 1) TCP, UDP, HTTP packets
+- Usually, these give you the information being transmitted from the source to destination
+- These packets will give you a high level overview on what may be going on

+- 2) DNS packets
+- Stands for Domain Name System
+- Tells you the domain names that is being resolved

+- 3) TLS/SSL Packets (Encrypted Traffic)
+- Encrypted traffic packets
+- More often than not

 ## What to do from here...
 To guide you along, I'm going to be using the challenge file from the picoCTF challenge `Wireshark doo dooo do doo...`
 ![alt text](image-11.png)
-To open it in wireshark, go to `File`
+To open it in wireshark, go to `File` > `Open` and select it from your computer

 References: